 A Desire to be Happier, Better

 A lot of men described a general sense of overall unhappiness with life and a general desire to find greater peace and fulfillment.
-Some also described a yearning to simply be a better man, to become their best self—and for them, that didn’t fit with their same-sex attractions.
+Some also described a yearning to simply be a better man, to become their best self—and for them, that didn’t fit with living a gay life.

 “My life was rapidly deteriorating.
 My mental health was suffering.
 I was depressed, anxious and had panic attacks.
 I had lost contact with my family.
 I was riddled with inner conflicts and was extremely unhappy as a result.
-I knew that I was living an unhealthy lifestyle that I had to change.” — “Hakim,” United Arab Emirates
+I knew that something had to change.” — “Hakim,” United Arab Emirates

 “I want to change because I want to find the joy that I have not glimpsed in the gay environment.
 I firmly believe that what I want and really need is to fulfill my needs in healthy non-sexual ways.” — Jose, Mexico

 “I believed that by working to reduce the intensity of my homosexual attractions, I would be able to live my life with less stress and depression.” — Kevin, Idaho USA